LBHackney-IT/Data-Platform-Playbook/docs/Glossary.md

  ### Objects
 Object storage, also called object-based storage, is an approach to addressing and manipulating data storage as discrete units, called objects.
 Objects are kept inside a single repository, and are not nested as files inside a folder inside other folders.
  ### Parquet
-Parquet is the data storage format we use to store data in the data platform.It is an efficient columnar data storage format that supports complex nested data structures in a flat columnar format.
+Parquet is the data storage format we use to store data in the data platform.
+It is an efficient columnar data storage format that supports complex nested data structures in a flat columnar format.
 This means it offers compressed storage and faster querying.
  ### Partition
 Partitioning is the dividing of data into sections, often by date or age.
 It is used to enhance performance and make data easier to manage.
 For example, historic data from a service may be stored on the platform in a partition, and every day new data is added in it’s own partition.
 A user would then only need to query the partitions relevant to their work rather than the whole data set.
  ### [Playbook](https://lbhackney-it.github.io/Data-Platform-Playbook/about-playbook)
 Provides step-by-step guidance about how to use the Data Platform, along with technical documentation about how the platform has been set up and decisions we've made.
  ### Productionise
+Make a resource (e.g. a job) ready for deployment in the production environment.
+It involves describing the resource in Terraform so it can be replicated.
+For jobs, it also involves writing tests that will run automatically and prevent breaking changes.
  ### PySpark
 PySpark is an interface for Apache Spark in Python.
  ### Python
-An open-source programming language that is commonly used for data tasks such as data cleaning, transformation, analysis and machine learning..
+An open-source programming language that is commonly used for data tasks such as data cleaning, transformation, analysis and machine learning.
  ### [Qlik](https://www.qlik.com/us/products/qlik-sense)
 The council’s primary Business Intelligence tool for analysing and visualising data.
  ### Raw Zone